-You can also send meeting request follow-up email and post the conversation where you already dedicated the meeting, but here you will share more details.
+You can also send a meeting request follow-up email and post the conversation in which you already dedicated the meeting, but here you will share more details.

 This follow-up email also needs to specify what you are looking forward to discussing in this meeting and why it will be valuable for the recipients.

-If it is a remote meeting, you can share the link of the meeting scheduler which they can add into their calendar adding time to it.
+If it is a remote meeting, you can share the link to the meeting scheduler, which they can add to their calendar, adding time to it.

-However, if time and day are already dedicated, you can share the link of the remote meeting room like zoom link or other conference software link.
+However, if the time and day are already dedicated, you can share the link to the remote meeting room, like the zoom link or another conference software link.

 If it is in physical space, you need to specify the address or the place whether it is in their office, yours or another working space.

-It can be your earlier customer or someone you have connected with a while ago.
+It can be your earlier customer or someone you connected with a while ago.